open-power/hostboot/src/import/hwpf/fapi2/docs/topics/README.md

 All of the hardware access functions are assumed to need implementation per platform.

+plat_hw_access.H is used for platform definitions.
+Macros or other platform definitions related to hw access can go in here.

+fapi2_hw_access.H is the common hw access definitions and templates.
+It includes plat_hw_access.H and so definitions in plat_hw_access.H can be used in fapi2 common code.

+hw_access.H is for platform specializations of the templates in fapi2_hw_access.H.

 Please use template specialization for target types which need special treatment.
 The API documented here are generic, but they can be made